thewatermethod/dont-dream/content/moves/two-in-one/occams-razor.md

 title: Occam’s Razor
 ---

 When you eliminate the improbable, state the impossible that still remains.
-You may roll Gather Clues with advantage.
+If you chose "Brains", you may roll Gather Clues with advantage.